GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-6.md

 The server is now reading data from the HTTP request but the components that rely on the service now have errors because they were programmed to use the synchronous version of the service.

-In `src/app/home/home.component.ts`, update the constructor to use the new asynchronous version of the `getAllHousingLocations` method.

 In `src/app/details/details.component.ts`, update the constructor to use the new asynchronous version of the `getHousingLocationById` method.

 <details>